revng/revng/docs/GeneratedIRReference.rst

 Certain features of the input CPU would be too big to be expanded in TCG instructions by QEMU (and therefore translate them in LLVM IR).
-For this reason, call to *helper functions* are emitted.
-An example of an helper function is the function handling a syscall or a floating point division.
+For this reason, calls to *helper functions* are emitted.
+An example of a helper function is the function handling a syscall or a floating point division.
 These functions can take arguments and can read and modify freely all the CSV.